 "The letter p is a short letter.
 It starts with a line and therefore sits close to the letter in front of it.
-The line starts at the top and goes the same distance below the baseline as the short part goes above it.
+The line starts at the top and goes to the line below the baseline.
 Retace from this line to the top and round the second part from 10 to 8 on the clock."

 "The letter q is a short letter.
 It starts at 2 and goes up and around to 2.
-Without lifting the pencil make a straight line go below the baseline the same distance as the round part went above the line.
-Make a tiny flag in the direction we write."
+Without lifting the pencil make a straight down to the line below.
+Make a tiny flag in the direction we write.